tinker-michaelj/hedera-services/hedera-node/test-clients/yahcli/README.md

 # Updating account keys

 You can use yahcli to replace an account's key with either a newly generated key, or an existing key.
-(Existing keys can be either PEM files or BIP-39 mnemonics.)
+Existing keys can be either PEM files (for Ed25519 or Secp256k1 keys) or BIP-39 mnemonics (Ed25519 keys only).
+Note that, in the case of key generation, you may opt to specify a Secp256k1 type with `-K`, which will now generate a new ECDSA key.
+**The `-K SECP256K1` option is only required for generating a _new_ key; this option is _not_ required for _replacing_ an existing Secp256k1 key.** Support for Secp256k1 keys has not previously been available for the `rekey` command, but should now 'just work' as the Ed25519 key replacements do.

 Our first example uses a randomly generated new key,